-Aid group says staffer killed in Ethiopia’s Tigray conflict
+Aid groups say staffers killed in Ethiopia’s Tigray conflict

-NAIROBI, Kenya (AP) — An international aid group said Friday a staff member has been killed in Ethiopia’s conflict in its Tigray region, while Ethiopia and a frustrated United Nations aired differing views on a growing humanitarian crisis as food and other supplies run out for millions of people.
+An international aid group said Friday a staff member has been killed in Ethiopia’s conflict in its Tigray region, while Ethiopia and a frustrated United Nations aired differing views on a growing humanitarian crisis as food and other supplies run out for millions of people.

 The International Rescue Committee said “communication with the area is extremely difficult and we are still working to gather and confirm the details surrounding the events that led to the death of our colleague” in the Hitsats refugee camp in Shire.